Who Is Kristen Bell?

 Amid her run on House of Lies, the actress featured prominently in Disney's Frozen (2013) as the voice of Anna, a princess who helps hunt down her gifted but tormented older sister, Elsa (Idina Menzel), to save the kingdom of Arendelle.

-The resounding success of the film led to the creation of Frozen 2, slated for a November 2019 release.
+The resounding success of the film fueled the creation of Frozen 2, which also made a huge splash by topping $350 million at the global box office during its November 2019 opening weekend.

 'The Boss,' 'Bad Moms,' 'The Good Place'